What is a public officer?

 - The new public officer must notify Fair Trading within 28 days of the new appointment.
-Notification must be in the approved form Notice of appointment of public officer and notice of change of association address (form A9).
+Notification must be in the approved Form A9 Notice of appointment of public officer and Notice of change of association address

 What are the responsibilities of the public officer?

 - notifying Fair Trading of any change in the association's official address within 28 days

 - collecting all association documents from former committee members and delivering the documents to the new committee member